Kleophon Painter: Background

 The Kleophon Painter was known for his paintings of various red-figure Attic vases during the fifth century BC.
 The themes of his vases for the most part stick to a few specific genres, specifically, Greek mythology, domestic themes (including sacrifices and parades), and paintings of warriors.
 Of the vases that have been discovered, there are 104 domestic style vases, forty-three mythological vases, and twenty-four paintings about warriors.
 His vases can be found throughout the world.
 Even in the 5th century BC he shipped vases as far as Italy and Spain, according to the provenance that the vases have been found in.
 The majority of his vases are bigger vases, with only a few smaller ones.
 Most of his vases are kraters.

 The Kleophon Painter had a pretty common style which makes his vases difficult to distinguish from other vases that were painted during the same time period.
 Many vases are classified as "in the manner of Kleophon P" or "compares to Kleophon P".
 One painter that he was similar to was the Dinos Painter.
 The Dinos Painter also had a fairly general style, which made him and Kleophon similar and hard to distinguish between.
 One of the ways to identify works by the Kleophon Painter is by the location of the vase combined with the attributes on the vase such as the theme, type of vase, patterns, and style of the characters on the vase, especially the eyes and chin.
 In the Kleophon Painter’s case, the eyes are usually a rounded off triangular shape and the chin is generally rounded off or even bulbous at times.

 The Kleophon Painter was likely located in or around the city-state of Athens, as his work was mostly discovered there.
 Twenty-two of the Kleophon Painter’s vases are still located in Athens at either the Agora Museum or the National Archaeological Museum.

 The characters he paints are almost always seen in the home.
 Other creations depict a warrior departing or returning home or mythologically themed works.
 These are harder to attribute to him because so many vase painters use mythology as a subject; however, the Kleophon Painter was fairly specific with what myths he painted, usually either Dionysus with his Maenads or Hephaestus.
 Dionysus is harder to determine because many kraters that were used to hold wine had paintings of Dionysus on them, and they were not always the work of the Kleophon Painter.
 Hephaestion is a less common subject to paint which makes those vases easier to pick out.

 Vases

-The Kleophon Painter painted mostly large vases, especially calyxes.
-Of the 180 known vases that he painted, sixty-nine were calyxes.
+The Kleophon Painter painted mostly large vases, especially calyx kraters.
+Of the 180 known vases that he painted, sixty-nine were calyx kraters.
 He painted twenty-seven hydriai and nineteen pelikes.
 He painted twelve stamnoi and eleven amphoras.
 There are also seven loutrophoroi, five lekythoi, one pyxis and one cup discovered that have been determined to be the work of the Kleophon Painter.